mvc-spec/www.mvc-spec.org/src/ozark/docs/install-wildfly-jersey.md

 ---
-title: Deployment Guide for Wildfly
+title: Install Guide for Wildfly
 template: page.html
 ---

-## Deployment Guide for Wildfly
+## Install Guide for Wildfly

 The MVC implementation Ozark is based on Jersey.
 This makes is a little bit tricky to get MVC running on Wildfly, because Wildfly provides with ReastEasy a competing JAX-RS implementation.

 To get Ozark running together with Wildfly first you need to add the Ozark implementation together with the Jersey Dependencies to your project.
 The the following pom.xml example showing the dependency configuration: